What you need to know!

 Quintessential 80’s action movie – and very much a Los Angeles movie too.
 Mel Gibson and Danny Glover chase criminals and create mayhem all over the city, but where would the villain’s lair be?
 A nightclub on Hollywood Boulevard of course.
 Lethal Weapon is also emblematic of movies set in Hollywood, or Los Angeles, in the sense that L.A. is often seen as a place where bad things happen – violent crime, natural disasters, alien invasions etc.

 An audience favorite and one of the most popular romantic comedies of all time, Julia Roberts’ apartment is on Las Palmas, right off the Walk of Fame.
 No longer an area of vice and prostitution you can see how Hollywood Boulevard has really cleaned up since the late 1980’s (although the chances of running into a movie star there like Richard Gere have also diminished it would seem).
 Who can forget the opening speech: “Welcome to Hollywood!
 What’s your dream?
 Everybody comes here; this is Hollywood, land of dreams.
 Some dreams come true, some don’t; but keep on dreamin’ – this is Hollywood”.
 You knew this would be high on the list of movies set in Hollywood, right?

 A love letter to the beginnings of the movie industry, when Los Angeles, and Hollywood, was first becoming the movie capital of America (and the world).
 The movie uses several locations in Hollywood itself, including Chaplin’s own studios (still there, on Sunset and La Brea, although unfortunately closed to the public) and other historic spots like Musso and Frank’s near Hollywood and Highland.
 Still Robert Downey Jr.’s finest performance?
 He was Oscar nominated for his performance, which seems unlikely to happen for his role as Iron Man.

-Another movie about movies – and Hollywood almost never comes out of these kinds of movies looking good.
+Another movie about the movie business – and Hollywood almost never comes out of these kinds of films looking good.
 Hollywood Center Studios, Sunset Boulevard and Hollywood Boulevard itself make appearances in this satire about a movie producer who just can’t seem to concentrate on covering up a crime he committed.